OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose-linux.md

 ## Upgrade with Docker Compose

 If you have used the default image tag of `latest`, you can run `docker-compose pull` to download the most recent version of the image.
-Alternatively you can specify a fixed image tage via the `OCTOPUS_SERVER_TAG` property, and update the value as new images are released.
+Alternatively you can specify a fixed image tag via the `OCTOPUS_SERVER_TAG` property, and update the value as new images are released.

 The new Octopus container will mount the files persisted in the Docker volumes, and update the database as needed.

-For further information about the additional configuration of the SQL Server container consult the appropriate [Docker Hub repository information](https://hub.docker.com/r/microsoft/mssql-server-windows-express/) pages.
+For further information about the additional configuration of the SQL Server container consult the appropriate [Docker Hub repository information](https://hub.docker.com/_/microsoft-mssql-server) pages.
 It is generally advised, however, not to run SQL Server inside a container for production purposes.

 ## Learn more